LeeVaughn/static-node-express-site/README.md

 * Information on projects stored in a JSON data file
 * App can be launched with the ```npm start``` command

+## Exceeds CSS Customizations

+* Added text-shadow to h1 element
+* Added transform and box-shadow styles to project thumbnails when hovered

 ## To Run

 * Download project files by running ```git clone https://github.com/LeeVaughn/static-node-express-site```